fletchjp/MERG-Arduino-Software/README.md

  I now have an update of the Arduino CBUS and CBUS2515 libraries to handle long events.
 I have had a problem with this which I think is now fixed so that I can start testing on the codes.

+ I have begun testing of the new version of the library.
+I had a problem with the code for CAN1602PIN being larger in size on one computer compared to another.
+I have tracked this down to the version of the AVR Board code in use.
+I had changed from 1.8.3 to 1.8.2 on the main computer for compatiblity with some C++ codes.
+That gives a smaller size of binary file.
+As some of the UNO codes are close to the limit I am going to use that for now.
+It is also important to keep libraries up to date.

  ### due_cbus

  This branch is for codes for the Arduino DUE to run CBUS.